Lazarev-Cloud/lcm/README.md

 1. **Install Python**: Ensure that you have Python 3.6 or later installed.
 You can download it from [python.org](https://www.python.org/downloads/).

-2. **Clone the Repository**: Clone or download the repository containing the script to your local machine.
+2. **Clone the Repository**: Clone or download the repository containing the script to your local machine. (or just [download](https://github.com/Lazarev-Cloud/lcm/archive/refs/heads/main.zip) it and unzip)

 3. **Install Dependencies**: Open your terminal or command prompt and navigate to the script's directory.
 Install the required libraries using pip: